kunalj101/python_intro_hackathon/chapter2.md

 test_object("str_len", incorrect_msg = "Did you use len() function with str1?")

 # Check last seven characters
-test_output_contains("strings", pattern = False, no_output_msg="Have you used the right start and end index number with str1 to print last seven characters?")
+test_output_contains("strings", pattern = False, no_output_msg="Have you used the right start and end index number with str1 to print the last seven characters?")

 # Check concatenated strings"
 test_object("str3", incorrect_msg="Are you sure that you have used + sign to concatenate both strings st2 and str3")